 Flood Insurance: The National Flood Insurance Program (NFIP) provides affordable flood insurance to people who live in areas with the greatest risk of flooding called Special Flood Hazard Areas (SFHA).
 Property owners who hold a federally backed mortgage need to purchase flood insurance if it is required by the lender and the property is located within a SFHA.
 Standard homeowner’s insurance policies do not cover flood damage.
 There is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
 Contact your insurance agent for information about rates and coverage.
 If you do not have an insurance agent, contact the NFIP agent referral service at 888-379-9531 and/or visit www.floodsmart.gov for additional information.

 Hurricane/Flood Warnings: Both the City and Broward County have emergency warning systems.
-Warning will be given on television, radio, telephone and www.nhc.noaa.gov (National Hurricane Center).
-Tune into these media for instructions during time of possible hurricane landfall.
+A warning will be given on television, radio, telephone, and National Hurricane Center.
+Tune into these media for instructions during times of possible hurricane landfall.
 The AlertDFB Emergency Notification System in Deerfield Beach gives officials the ability to deliver prerecorded emergency telephone messages to targeted areas or the entire City.
 Street addresses are used to determine which phone numbers will receive an emergency notification so individuals and businesses need to register for AlertDFB.

 Substantial Improvement Requirements: The National Flood Insurance Program requires that if the cost of reconstruction, rehabilitation, addition, or other improvements to a building equals or exceeds 50% of the building's market value, then the building must meet the same construction requirements as a new building.
 Substantially damaged buildings must also be brought up to the same standards.